Integrate

 Step 4.
 Configure your order

-Include your order details in the agreement object within the initialization script.
+Include your order details in the agreement object within the initialisation script.
 These details will be used to generate the PayTo agreement and will be forwarded to the payee's bank via NPP.

 <script>